Validator Slashing

 Key Security: Secure validator keys.
 Use hardware wallets or HSMs.

-Client Updates: Keep client updated.
-Bugs patched.
+Client Updates: Keep the client updated to patch bugs.

 The Future of Slashing